- Meetings & Events

 AHJ AMS 50 Fellowships are awarded solely on the basis of academic merit.
 Fellows receive a twelve-month stipend, currently set at $23,000.
 They may also elect to accept the award on a non-stipendiary basis (thus freeing scarce resources for others).
 The fellowships are intended for full-time study.
 An equivalent major award from another source may not be held concurrently or consecutively unless the AMS award is accepted without a stipend.
 Fellowships are for one year and are not deferable or renewable; Fellows are expected to focus on completing their dissertations and not to undertake teaching or similar obligations as instructors, teaching assistants, or in any similar capacity, whether paid or unpaid.
 There are no provisions for the payment of tuition: it is hoped that graduate schools will provide tuition fellowships or waivers.

-Fellows are selected in the spring, announced in the August issue of the AMS Newsletter, and given formal recognition at the Annual Meeting and Awards Presentation of the Society.
+Fellows are selected in the spring, announced in the summer, and given formal recognition at the Annual Meeting and Awards Presentation of the Society.